Ted Knight: Early roles

 Knight spent most of the 1950s and 1960s creating commercial voiceovers and playing minor television and film roles.
-In 1959 he played a part in the western TV show The Lawman in the episode “The Ugly Man”.
+In 1959 he played a part in the western TV show Lawman in the episode “The Ugly Man”.
 He had a small part playing a police officer guarding the room where Norman Bates sat wrapped in a blanket at the end of Alfred Hitchcock's Psycho (1960).
 He played Phil Buckley on the ABC soap opera The Young Marrieds in the early 1960s.